evernost/fuzzyCalculator/README.md

 - [ ] Add scripting: read variable definition and expressions from a file
 - [ ] Add support for discrete random variables (finite set instead of a full range)
 - [ ] Add the ability to account for the units in which the variables are expressed
-- [ ] Binary object: add an "explanatory" mode that details the calculations done
+- [ ] Binary object: add an "explanatory" mode (detailed operation stack) that breaks down the calculations done
 - [ ] Add support for complex numbers
 - [ ] Is there a simple way to determine the variable that accounts for most of the total variation?